 Actionable Information.
 Information that you need for lowering the threat index and increasing the safety index, which significantly improves application security.
 For example, you can review information about violations, existing and missing security configurations for application firewall and other security features, the rate at which the applications are being attacked, and so on.

-To configure security insight on a NetScaler instance, first configure an application firewall profile and an application firewall policy, and then bind the application firewall policy globally.
+To configure security insight on an ADC instance, first configure an application firewall profile and an application firewall policy.
+Though you can then bind the application firewall policy globally, Citrix recommends that the policy is bound to the virtual server.

-Then, enable the AppFlow feature, configure an AppFlow collector, action, and policy, and bind the policy globally.
+To view the analytics on NetScaler MAS, enable the AppFlow feature on the instance, configure an AppFlow collector, action, and policy, and bind the policy globally.
+Here also though you can then bind the application firewall policy globally, Citrix recommends that the policy is bound to the virtual server.
+Citrix also recommends that you use NetScaler MAS to deploy AppFlow configurations on the ADC instances.
 When you configure the collector, you must specify the IP address of the NetScaler MAS server on which you want to monitor the reports.

 To configure security insight on a NetScaler instance: